s160158/cornerbox/README.md

 722600 6184300 0.0 0 0 0

 This creates 4 arcs.
 One for each side of a rectangle.
+Such a boundary file allows for creation of meshes within the MIKE Mesh Generator.

-## MIKE scatter data file
+### MIKE scatter data file

-# Todo
-restate purpose.. more singular

-NO RESAMPLING.. its done in MIKE by interpolation

-* Connectivity for nodes/vertices.
-What value
-* Two ways: (1) separation into callable functions (2) main() function that generates all the needed files, i.e., .tif (full + reduced), .xyz (of reduced) and a .xyz of arcs connecting cornerpoints to be imported in MIKE
-* Proper python notation
-* Make a json(flat text, possibly without json) config file (tool paths, etc.)
-* GDAL instead of precompiled function
+In order to import a DEM into MIKE Mesh Generator it must have an ASCII type format.
+The Cornerbox class allows conversion from .tif to .xyz to be used in MIKE together with the .xyz boundary file.

+### MIKE mesh file
+MIKE 21 FM(Flexible Mesh) simulation software requires the DEM as a flexible mesh file .mesh particular to DHI products.
+It is usually created using the MIKE Mesh Generator.
+However, the MeshGenerator class in this project allows creation of regular gridded meshes in the .mesh fileformat.
+This makes it possible to omit mesh creations within Mesh Generator.
+A discription of the file format was obtained from <http://manuals.mikepoweredbydhi.help/2017/General/FM_FileSpecification.pdf>.